groupdocs-merger/GroupDocs.Merger-Docs/net/developer-guide/merge/word.md

 ## How to merge DOCX documents

-Docx is a well-known format for Microsoft Word documents.
+DOCX is a well-known format for Microsoft Word documents.
 Introduced from 2007 with the release of Microsoft Office 2007, the structure of this new Document format was changed from plain binary to a combination of XML and binary files.
-Docx files can be opened with Word 2007 and lateral versions, but not with the earlier versions of MS Word which support DOC file extensions
+DOCX files can be opened with Word 2007 and lateral versions, but not with the earlier versions of MS Word which support DOC file extensions

 Below is code snippet in C# that demonstrates how to merge DOCX files into single file.